 The Department of Computer Science at the University of Iowa would like to share our research and our passion for this work with you and your students.
 To this end, we would like to introduce our speakers bureau, a list of faculty in our department who would love to present their work to your students!
 Our goal is to provide a single point of contact to set up faculty talks from our department.
 We also provide a list of possible talk topics, so you have an idea what we can offer.
 Ideally, by making it easier to organize colloquia and other presentations at your school, we will see you more often!

-Below is a list of our faculty who have volunteered, as well as sample talks they already have prepared.
-If you would like to set up a talk, please e-mail us with ideal dates and times and any preferred speakers or talks, and she will work to find a speaker available to fit your schedule.
-If you aim for a particular speaker, feel free to coordinate directly with them (though please copy cs-info@list.uiowa.edu, too).
+If you would like to set up a talk, please e-mail Prof. Moharrami with ideal dates and times and any preferred speakers or talks, and he will work to find a speaker available to fit your schedule.
+If you prefer one particular speaker, feel free to coordinate directly with them (though please copy mehrdad-moharrami@uiowa.edu, too).

 Among other institutions, our faculty have visited St. Ambrose, Carleton, Coe, Cornell College, Drake, Grinnell, U. of Illinois Chicago, ISU, Knox, Luther, Truman State U., Wartburg, U. of Wisconsin La Crosse, as well as K-12 establishments.